18chanp1/18chanp1.github.io/_posts/2023-06-29-Third-Year-Classes.md

     how you wrote it, and how you debugged it.
 Essentially, it is like a CPEN 211 demo.
 The oral exam is really chill as long as you know what you're doing, and you didn't copy the code.
     Some TAs are really clueless, so just speak really quickly and hope they get confused themselves.
-This is a pass/fail mark, so its basically free marks
+This is a pass/fail mark, so its basically free marks.
 3. In class clickers - 10%
    Standard clicker questions.
 Not free marks and somewhat difficult.
    Some of them you can discuss, others you cannot.